aws-samples/hpc-applications/Utils/HPL/README.md

-# HPL (High Performance Linpack) on AWS hpc8a
+# HPL (High Performance Linpack) on AWS

 [HPL](https://www.netlib.org/benchmark/hpl/) is the benchmark used to rank supercomputers on the [TOP500](https://www.top500.org/).
-This directory contains build scripts and a parametric Slurm launcher optimised for [hpc8a.96xlarge](https://aws.amazon.com/ec2/instance-types/hpc8a/) instances.
+This directory contains build/run scripts for both CPU-only and GPU-accelerated HPL.

 ## Target Hardware

+### CPU (hpc8a)

 | Component | Detail |
 |-----------|--------|